VNHARGADON/Art_Museum_Database/README.md

 # Art_Museum_Database
-A mock-up of an art musuem database.
+An SQL mock-up of an art musuem database.